We use cookies on this site to enhance your experience.

 Recognize that you may need to wait a few days before you receive an answer via email.
 Although some professors respond immediately, others are bogged down by emails from their colleagues and students from their other courses, so be patient and take steps to consider identifying a solution to your concern in the meantime.

 Although it may seem scary at first, communicating with professors is definitely worth it in the long run.
+For more tips and tricks on communicating with professors via email, or in-person, have a look at this resource from Writing Services.

 Stay Golden,